 For volume label criteria AND THEN assign Volume labels must match.
-A volume not initialized must be confirmed.
+A volume not initialized must be initialized.
 If the label does not match, then reject the volume.
-If the label is blank, then prompt the operator for confirmation of the volume.
-If the label matches, then process the volume. \$ CONTLOADOPT == 1 Volume labels must match.
+If the label is blank, then initialize the volume.
+If the label matches, then process the volume. \$ CONTLOADOPT == 1 \$ IGNBLANK == 1 Volume labels must match.
 A volume not initialized OR mismatched volume label must be confirmed.
 If the label is blank or does not match, then prompt the operator for confirmation of the volume.
-If the label matches, then process the volume. \$ CONTLOADOPT == 2
+If the label matches, then process the volume. \$ CONTLOADOPT == 2 \$ IGNBLANK == 0 Volume labels must match.
+A volume not initialized must be initialized.
+Mismatched volume labels must be confirmed.
+If the label does not match then prompt the operator.
+If the label is blank then initialize the volume. \$ CONTLOADOPT == 2 \$ IGNBLANK == 1

-Table 5-11 (Cont.)
+Table 5-12 (Cont.)
 Values for CONTLOADOPT